-Proposed sites were not required to indicate that affordable housing will be provided in order to qualify for the rezoning process, however, sites identified by the Program or affordable housing projects run by registered non-profits were given consideration in the selection criteria (as noted in the above list).
-While affordable housing falls under provincial jurisdiction, the municipality manages an affordable-housing-grant-program and is currently exploring ways to further support the creation affordable housing, including through the other <a href="Housing Accelerator Fund-housing-hou
+Proposed sites were not required to indicate that affordable housing will be provided in order to qualify for the rezoning process, however, sites identified by the Provincial Lands for Housing Program or affordable housing projects run by registered nonprofits were given consideration in the selection criteria (as noted in the above list).
+While affordable housing falls under provincial jurisdiction, the municipality manages an affordable housing grant program and is currently exploring ways to further support the creation affordable housing, including through the other Housing Accelerator Fund initiatives.